 Reprint No. 00255

-- DeAnne Aguirre is a senior partner with Strategy& based in San Francisco.
+- DeAnne Aguirre is a senior partner with Strategy& based in San Diego.
 She is the co-leader of the firm’s global Katzenbach Center and an expert in culture, leadership, talent effectiveness, and organizational change management.
 She advises senior executives globally on organizational topics.